Compare two cars

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Japanese car offers a considerable difference of 11% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Lexus as a brand displays somewhat better results, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Lexus with an average rating of 4.9, and models under the BMW badge with 4.2 out of 5.
-The same official information place IS as average reliability-wise, and 3 Series is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Japanese car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Lexus as a brand displays somewhat better results, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Lexus with an average rating of 4.9, and models under the BMW badge with 4.1 out of 5.
+Some independent research have also placed IS as average reliability-wise, and 3 Series is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Japanese car rank it on average as 5.0, while the one under the competitor's bonnet gets 4.0 out of 5.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 2.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, 25km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 7.9 liters of fuel per 100 kilometers (36 mpg), in combined cycle.
 We can't ignore that 9% difference compared to the Japanese car.